NewMeeDev/parts_list/README.md

 Standard-Setting is a MySql-Database but you can use other DBMS by simply changes in the JPA-Configs.

 The general Database Table-Structure for this App, is described in the file "database.sql" in the doc-folder.

+Some other infos about the Standard-URLs, where you can reach the different services, is described in doc/info.txt.